vmware-archive/vcd-cli/README.md

 Please note that this project is under development, the commands, parameters and options might change over time.

 `vcd-cli` uses [pyvcloud](https://github.com/vmware/pyvcloud "Title"), the Python SDK for VMware vCloud Director.
-It requires Python 3.
+It requires Python 3.6 or higher.

 Previous versions and deprecated code can be found in this repository under [tag 19.2.3](https://github.com/vmware/vcd-cli/tree/19.2.3).